-If a resident disagrees with a fine as issued, they must contact the RD in writing within 5 business days from the date the fine was issued.
+If a resident disagrees with a fine as issued, they must contact the RD within 24 hours from the date the fine was issued.

 Group Billings/Fines

 When no one is willing to accept responsibility for conduct that has affected residential property, a decision may be made to charge the cost of cleaning or repairs to several individuals.
 This may include everyone within the apartment complex or residence hall, the occupants of a particular floor or wing, or everyone living within the house, room, or apartment where the damage occurred.
 Before a specific group is billed, there will be an opportunity for the responsible person(s) to identify themselves and take responsibility for their actions.